genkimedia/genki-docs/README.md

 Then, run `pnpm dev` to start the development server and visit localhost:3000.

-## License
+## Copyright & license

-This project is licensed under the MIT License.
+Copyright (c) 2022 Genki - Released under the MIT license.